istrate/cp4d/DB2-OpenShift.md

 Verify that *Entitlement Key* is pasted correctly in *ibm-registry*.

 Identify the Service Account, the name can be different according to the release name.
-Here: *dbu-release*.
+Here: *db2u-release*.

 >oc get a<br>
 ```